 Distance: 5.3km (return)

 This Fairyland Loop walk in the Lane Cove National Park is full of natural treasures and wonders.
 Part of the Great North Walk, this bushland has everything… from river crossings, to ancient rainforest, natural rock platforms and abundant wildlife.
 There are so many scenic spots along the way you’d be forgiven for forgetting you’re in urban Sydney.

 1,000 Steps Walk, Dandenong Ranges

 There are so many gorgeous walks in the Dandenong Ranges.
 One of the best walks is the Kokoda Memorial Track, also known as the 1,000 Steps Walk.
 This winding trail will immerse you in nature while you puff your way to strength and fitness.
 We recommend popping on your backpack and doing sets if you want to get really strong.
 Just 40km from Melbourne’s CBD, the Dandenong Ranges is a hiker’s dream

 Difficulty: Moderate – Challenging

-This Cape Schanck to Fort Nepean trail is just over an hour outside of Melbourne’s CBD, but you won’t regret making the drive.
+This Cape Schanck to Fort Nepean trail (see Coastrek!) is just over an hour outside of Melbourne’s CBD, but you won’t regret making the drive.
 The southern part of Victoria is serene, exhilarating and truly breathtaking.

 From Cape Schanck to Fort Nepean, you’ll hike through rich Australian bushland against the backdrop of rocky, rugged cliffs.